Document, matter and contract management tools

 Some fields, such as matter description or project name, type, opening and closing dates, the legal team or practice area concerned and the relevant jurisdiction, are universal across the legal department.
 Others can be customised for the unique needs of specific practice areas.
 For example, if you specialise in litigation, you’ll probably need to record information such as court dates, claim amounts and other related details.

-One of the great advantages of matter management systems is that they make the legal department’s whole activities fully visible to everyone involved.
+One of the great advantages of matter management systems is that they make all the legal department’s activities fully visible to everyone involved.
 This means that members in one team can understand what their colleagues are working on and vice versa.
 And, if you lead the department, you can manage individual members’ workloads, assess your organisation’s overall exposure to risk and report to the board on the legal department’s financials.

 Reporting capabilities usually include dashboards and reports that you can print off and incorporate into other documents.
 Of course, the quality and depth of the data you can see and share via your matter management system depends on people using it correctly and recording all the relevant information.